 The teams will be guided through a series of self-learning online modules focused on pressure-testing commercial viability of ideas using universal business criteria as well as the unique requirements of medical device commercialization.
 Participants will also work with seasoned business advisors who provide insight into the learning objectives from their experiences in the medical device industry.
 Participants will present their learnings and findings at several checkpoints throughout the course and are expected to create a final presentation that assesses the completion of the learning objectives.

 The e-C3i course is being offered to investigators with active NIH-funded research grants from participating Institutes and Centers.
 All costs associated with participation in the program are covered.
-Up to 24 project teams will be selected to participate in the e-C3i course in 2021.
 Additionally, project teams that successfully complete the e-C3i course will be eligible to matriculate into the core C3i Program for continued entrepreneurial training.

 The following Institutes and Centers will be participating in the 2021 e-C3i course.
 Prospective applicants are strongly encouraged to contact NIH Scientific/Research staff for more information about this program before submitting an application.